Welcome to today's edition of the Rush 24-7 podcast.

 Nothing but sad.

-A once proud, once great organization reduced to This kind of malicious clownish behavior.
+A once proud, once great organization reduced to this kind of malicious, clownish behavior.

-But the Tea Party drama that takes hold here, and I think we're seeing it in a bunch of states.
+Anyway, so what got me all ADD there for a minute was the commonality of the Tea Party angle, baselessly accused of racism, but the Tea Party drama that takes hold here, and I think we're seeing it in a bunch of states.

 Let's go to California.